 Vietnam, Malaysia, Brunei and Taiwan also have claims to parts of the potentially energy-rich waters.

-Raising the stakes over the South China Sea, the Philippines will file a case against China later on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.
+Raising the stakes over the South China Sea, the Philippines filed a case against China on Sunday at an arbitration tribunal in The Hague, subjecting Beijing to international legal scrutiny over the waters for the first time.

-Manila is seeking a ruling to confirm its right to exploit the waters in its EEZ as allowed under the U.N.
+Manila is seeking a ruling at the Permanent Court of Arbitration to confirm its right to exploit the waters in its EEZ as allowed under the U.N.
 Convention on the Law of the Sea (UNCLOS), its team of U.S. and British lawyers have said.
-China has refused to participate in the case at the Permanent Court of Arbitration.

-Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday the Philippines met the deadline set by the court, but Manila does not expect the tribunal to reach a decision before the end of 2015.
+Philippines Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday that Manila does not expect the tribunal to reach a decision before the end of 2015.